info

 • Clear and frequent communication: A team that regularly shares information raises the intelligence level of the organization as a whole.
 When I worked for a team reporting to General McChrystal, I attended his operations and intelligence brief every morning with more than 6,000 others in the chain of command.
 This meeting was designed to share both positive and negative information with the entire force, keeping us on the same page so mistakes were not repeated.
 From there, various teams would break off and hold their own morning huddles to reiterate the commander’s intent, share intel and triage any outstanding issues.

 How often you meet will depend on the needs of your organization, but team leaders should provide regular chances to hear and share information with the group.
-This can be crucial to staying on top of changing circumstances, as well as checking the pulse of your team and understanding their states of mind.
+This can be crucial to staying on top of changing circumstances, as well as checking the pulse of your team and understanding their state of mind.

 Systems: Plan, measure, optimize, repeat